 Looking for a breath of fresh air without a car in the Montagnes du Jura?
-This train + eco-friendly accommodation circuit takes you to the heart of the Jura and Doubs departments, blending heritage, nature, and gastronomy.
-From Paris, travel to Dole, the gateway to the Jura, before continuing your escape to Orchamps along the Doubs River, then to Besançon, a UNESCO-listed city of art and history.
+This train + eco-friendly accommodation circuit takes you to the heart of the Jura and Doubs departments, ` heritage, nature, and gastronomy.
+From Paris, travel to Dole, the gateway to the Jura, before continuing your escape to Orchamps along the Doubs River, then to Besançon, a city of art and history.
 Perfect for a long weekend or a 3- to 4-day micro-adventure, between greenways, peaceful rivers, and authentic Franche-Comté charm.

 High speed train